izure1/klaf/docs/engine/README.md

 ### WebWorkerEngine

-**WebWorkerEngine** operates exclusively in the dedicated web worker environment of browsers.
-It uses the browser's **FileSystemFileHandle API** to manage files.
-However, if multiple tabs are opened, a separate database will be created for each web worker.
-When a tab is closed, the corresponding database file will be automatically deleted.
+The **WebWorkerEngine** operates in the main thread, dedicated workers, shared workers, and service workers of the browser.
+It manages files using the browser's [OPFS (Origin Private File System)](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) and the **FileSystemFileHandle API**, so please note that the files are not stored permanently.

 ```typescript
 import { KlafDocument } from 'klaf.js'